polterguy/phosphorusfive-dox/chapter-5.md

 ### Your expression's type declaration

 All of your expressions have a type declaration.
 If omitted, a type of `?node` will be assumed.
-The type declaration, informs the expression engine, which part of your resulting node-set you are interested in.
+The type declaration, informs the expression engine, which part of your resulting node-set you are interested in retrieving.
 There are four different possible type declarations for your expressions.

 * `?node` - The nodes' themselves in their entirety
 * `?value` - The nodes' values